Find It Locally

 USDA Farm Service Agency Farm Loan Programs

 FSA’s farm loan programs are a valuable resource to establish, improve, expand, transition, and strengthen your farm or ranch.
 FSA has a variety of different farm loan programs which include farm operating loans, farm ownership loans, emergency farm loans, guaranteed farm loans, rural youth loans.
 The Microloan Program offers operating loans with a shortened application process and reduced paperwork designed to meet the needs of beginning farmers and smaller family farms.
 The FSA Emergency Farm Loan program is made available when a natural disaster is designated by the Secretary of Agriculture for producers who have suffered qualifying farm related losses as a result of the disaster.

 USDA Rural Development Farm Labor Direct Loans and Grants

 This program provides grants and affordable financing to farms to develop housing for farmworkers.
 Funds can be used for construction, improvement, repair, and/or purchase of housing.
-Grants are awarded based on need and may not exceed 90% of project cost; financing is for a term of up to 33 years at a fixed rate of 1%.
+Grants are awarded based on need and may not exceed 90% of project cost.
 For more information, contact your local Rural Development office.

 Whole Foods Market: Local Producer Loan Project